 - Heat large pan over medium-high heat and then add oil.
 Brown both sides of patties (about 1 minute per side) and then remove from the pan.

-- Pour in the remaining broth and whisk until well combined.
+- Increase heat to High.
+Slowly pour in the remaining broth and whisk until well combined.
 Season with salt and pepper, to taste (the saltiness and flavors will concentrate some when it reduces down).

-- Reduce heat to medium, stirring often, simmer until the gravy starts to thicken, about 5-10 minutes.
+- Once gravy starts to boil, reduce heat to low.
+Stirring often, simmer until the gravy starts to thicken, about 5-10 minutes.
 Add salisbury steak patties back into the gravy and cook until the steak patties are cooked to your preferred doneness (usually about 5-10 minutes), stirring the gravy occasionally around the steaks.
 Taste for seasoning and add more salt & pepper, if desired.

 - Serve the steaks topped with the mushroom sauce.
 They are excellent over rice, pasta or mashed potatoes!